-The faculty members in charge of studio classes must allow more than 40 hours per students per week to support a tutorial exchange between students and teachers.
+The faculty members in charge of studio classes must allow more than 40 minutes per students per week to support a tutorial exchange between students and teachers.
 The APR must address the following points.

-- A number of students per instructor in each design studio - Number of studio hours and teaching hour-count per 1 unit credit - Workload of faculty member (undergraduate and graduate teaching combined) - Information on faculty members in the program. - 1.
+- A number of students per instructor in each design studio - Number of studio hours and teaching hour-count per 1 unit credit - Workload of faculty member (undergraduate and graduate teaching combined) - Means and criteria for recruiting faculty members, evaluating criteria for faculty performance - Information on full-time faculty members in the program. - 1.
 Name, academic background/experience, date employed, rank and position - 2.
 Name of lecture(s) in charge and the class evaluation - 3.
-Resume and recent achievements - Lecturer (design studio, lecture, invited lecture, guest critics) - 1.
+Resume and recent achievements

+- Part-time instructor (design studio, lecture, invited lecturer, guest critics) - 1.
 Name, academic background and major experience - 2.
 Name of lecturer in charge and class evaluation - Staff members for the program - 1.
 Name, date employed, rank, and position - 2.
 Name of the job in charge.

-2.6 Physical Resources
+2.6 Physical and Information Resources

-Professional degree programs must have appropriate physical resources to support efficient architectural education.
+Professional degree programs must have appropriate physical and information resources to support efficient architectural education.
 The APR must provide descriptions and sufficient background data on the items listed below.
 The data must include plan (w/ furniture), location, floor area, and quantity.

-- Space appropriate for individual studio work and class - Space for design presentation, review, display of works, and group discussion - Space appropriate for class of information technology, facilities for plotting - Space and facilities appropriate for modeling exercises

-Status of other physical resources equipped for the program
+- Space appropriate for one to one tutorial setting, promoting interactive design studio education - Space appropriate for design presentation, review, display of works, and group discussion - Space and facilities appropriate for information technology courses and printing needs - Space and facilities appropriate for modeling exercises - Status of available information technology resources, other equipments exclusive to the program - Status of information resources including means of consistent updates and management - Status of other physical resources equipped for the program